home-assistant/home-assistant.io/source/_integrations/thinkingcleaner.markdown

 This will automatically add switches for each Thinking Cleaner in your network.

-## Example config using a Roomba with a static IP
+## Example configuration using a Roomba with a static IP

 If your `thinkingcleaner` device has a static IP address, you can also supply this to the sensor and switch using the host parameter.
 This is optional and will disable the automatic lookup.